 pct (percentage)

 Originally let you apply your policy to only a percentage of failing email (e.g., pct=25 would quarantine 25% and let the rest through).
 In practice, only pct=0 and pct=100 worked reliably.
-DMARCbis replaces this with a simple testing flag.
+RFC 9989 replaces it with the t=y test mode flag, which asks receivers to apply the next-lower policy while you test.

 ri (report interval)

 Supposed to control how often aggregate reports are sent (default: 86400 seconds = 24 hours).
-In reality, every provider sends daily regardless of this value.
+In practice, receivers send reports on their own cadence and do not treat this as a precise scheduling control.

 rf (report format)